Analysis | The stunning extent to which Trumpism is centered among Fox News-watching Republicans

 That effort, though, has been successful.
 Trump’s base is fervently supportive of him, which he hopes will mean a flood of turnout.
 But this fervency isn’t solely a function of Trump’s single-minded dedication.
-It’s also because he has a cable news network which broadly bolsters and reinforces his positions, helping foster a remarkable loyalty to the president.
+It’s also because he has a cable news network that broadly bolsters and reinforces his positions, helping foster a remarkable loyalty to the president.

 A new poll from PRRI documents the extent to which Trump’s most energetic base of support overlaps with those who are most likely to trust Fox News for television news.
-Overall, about 4-in-10 Americans approve of the job Trump is doing, for example, most of them Republicans.
+Overall, about 4 in 10 Americans approve of the job Trump is doing, for example, most of them Republicans.

-But among Republicans there’s a divide: those who say they trust Fox most as a television news source are far more likely to approve of Trump than those who don’t.
+But among Republicans there’s a divide: Those who say they trust Fox most as a television news source are far more likely to approve of Trump than those who don’t.
 In fact, nearly every Republican who most trusts Fox News says they approve of how Trump’s faring as president.

-PRRI broke that question down further, asking respondents if anything might change their mind about Trump.
+PRRI broke that question down further, asking respondents whether anything might change their mind about Trump.
 Most of those who said they approved of Trump also said that view wouldn’t change.
-Among Republicans who trusted non-Fox News networks most, about 4-in-10 said almost nothing Trump could do would change their approval.
-Among Fox News Republicans, the figure was nearly 6-in-10.
+Among Republicans who trusted non-Fox News networks most, about 4 in 10 said almost nothing Trump could do would change their approval.
+Among Fox News Republicans, the figure was nearly 6 in 10.

 The pattern appears over and over in PRRI’s data.
-Fox News Republicans are far less likely to say that Trump’s behavior as president had damaged the dignity of the office or that they wished he’d act like other presidents.
+Fox News Republicans are far less likely to say that Trump’s behavior as president has damaged the dignity of the office or that they wished he would act like other presidents.

-In what most Americans would likely describe as a challenging year, only about a third of Americans see the country as heading in the right direction.
+In what most Americans would probably describe as a challenging year, only about a third of Americans see the country as heading in the right direction.
 Among Republicans, two-thirds do — and among Republicans who trust Fox News the most, three-quarters say the United States is heading the right way.

-“This survey reveals that there is a powerful Fox News Party operating within the Republican Party,” PRRI’s CEO Robert Jones told The Post in an email.
-“Fully 40 percent of Republicans say they most trust Fox News to provide accurate information about current events and politics, and this group looks different from other Republicans on nearly every issue."
+“This survey reveals that there is a powerful Fox News Party operating within the Republican Party,” PRRI CEO Robert Jones told The Washington Post in an email.
+“Fully 40 percent of Republicans say they most trust Fox News to provide accurate information about current events and politics, and this group looks different from other Republicans on nearly every issue.”

 We can see that pattern clearly on two issues: the pandemic and issues of race.

-Most Americans think that Trump’s done a poor job handling the pandemic and believe the government’s response could have been handled better.
+Most Americans think that Trump has done a poor job handling the pandemic and believe the government’s response could have been handled better.
 Republicans, particularly those who watch Fox News, disagree.
-Ninety-four percent of that latter group approve of Trump’s handling of the pandemic while only a fifth the pandemic could have been better controlled.
+Ninety-four percent of that latter group approve of Trump’s handling of the pandemic, while only a fifth say the pandemic could have been better controlled.

-Asked who they trust for information about the pandemic, most Americans rank Trump near the bottom of the list, well below Anthony S. Fauci, the government’s top infectious-disease expert, or state and local governments.
+Asked whom they trust for information about the pandemic, most Americans rank Trump near the bottom of the list, well below Anthony S. Fauci, the government’s top infectious-disease expert, or state and local governments.
 Among Republicans, the gap between Trump and Fauci is fairly narrow.
 Republicans who trust Fox News are twice as likely to trust Trump.

-In a conference call with campaign staff on Monday, Trump excoriated Fauci.
+In a conference call with campaign staffers Monday, Trump excoriated Fauci.

 “They’re tired of [the pandemic],” he said.
 “People are tired of hearing Fauci and all these idiots.”

-This particular question does raise a question that flows beneath the surface of PRRI’s poll results: are Fox Republicans so fervently pro-Trump because they watch Fox or do they watch Fox because they’re so fervently pro-Trump?
+This particular topic does raise a question that flows beneath the surface of PRRI’s poll results: Are Fox Republicans so fervently pro-Trump because they watch Fox or do they watch Fox because they’re so fervently pro-Trump?
 A poll taken in May found that Republicans were more likely to trust Trump than Fox News, should they be forced to choose between the two, suggesting that the second option above is correct.
 But it’s also the case that Fox News’s coverage specifically emphasizes points important to Trump.

 Fox News hosts have often promoted skepticism about economic shutdowns and other measures meant to contain the pandemic.
 Fox News Republicans are more likely to view such moves as being attempts to control the public than simply as reasonable efforts to keep Americans healthy.